November 29, 2020 5 Min Read

 5. Allow people to express spirituality individually

-If you are living with, or close with, someone who has different spiritual views, it can be tempting to try to convince them they are wrong, and you are right.
+If you are living with, or close to, someone who has different spiritual views, it can be tempting to try to convince them they are wrong, and you are right.

 LaToya encourages letting them practice and live their spirituality their own way.